 - it’s in the interests of another person that I’m represented

 - any other reasons

-Find out how a court makes a determination on an application for criminal legal aid in the Criminal Legal Aid (Determinations by the Court and Choice of Representative) Regulations 2013.
+Find out how the Legal Aid Agency makes a determination on an application for criminal legal aid in the Criminal Legal Aid (Determinations by the Court and Choice of Representative) Regulations 2013.

 Make an appeal

 Your client’s case may not meet the IoJ test.

 You or your client can make an appeal if you feel the decision is incorrect.

 Applications to appeal grant of legal aid refused on interests of justice criteria, including any new information you would like considered, should be emailed to email@example.com and we will consider the appeal administratively within 2 working days.

 If you are still not satisfied with the decision you can ask LAA to put before the court to review

 Your client must be financially eligible to qualify for legal aid as set out in The Criminal Legal Aid (Financial Resources) Regulations 2013.